Sunday between 30 October and 5 November, Year B

 those imprisoned by unjust powers, those imprisoned by guilt or shame.

-Give us the wisdom to appreciate each situation
+Give us the wisdom to see through each situation

-and to bring your liberty to the bound.
+and to bring your liberty to all who are chained.

 Lord, open the eyes of the blind:

-blind to light, blind to the truth, blind to your wonder.
+blind to life, blind to the truth, blind to your wonder.

 Lead us as we seek to bring new light where there is only darkness

-Lord, lift up those who are bowed down:
+Lord, lift up those who are weighed down:

 the ill, the sad, the bereaved, the troubled, the lonely.